The Tax Disputes and Litigation Review: Austria

 With respect to BEPS Action 13, a master and local file transfer-pricing documentation system as well as country-by-country reporting for large affiliated enterprises has been established, applicable for accounting years starting on or after 1 January 2016.

 As recommended by BEPS Action 15, Austria signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) on 7 June 2017.

-In late 2020, and most likely also during upcoming periods, tax auditors further focused on the review of state aid granted during the covid-19-induced economic crisis.
+Currently, and most likely also during upcoming periods, tax auditors further focus on the review of state aid granted during the economic crisis induced by covid-19.
 For this purpose, a new regulation (the Covid-19 State Aid Audit Act) was introduced extending the scope of tax audits.

 Outlook and conclusions

 Globalisation has resulted in more and more international fact patterns.
 The Austrian legislature and the Austrian tax authorities have reacted to this internationalisation and have increased their efforts to respond to these developments.

 It is to be expected that tax audits will even more focus on international transactions and transfer pricing in the future.